brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 depending on the context it's used in.

-With *code reuse*, we're trying to make code reusable; so that we don't end up with tens of classes doing almost exectly the same.
+With *code reuse*, we're trying to make code reusable; so that we don't end up with tens of classes doing almost exactly the same thing.

 ## What does this have to do with dependency injection?